We're here to help businesses thrive

-AADC is committed to facilitating all activities which provide opportunities for growth and expansion of our local economy, including encouraging and supporting businesses which are already established in our Ashland County communities.
+AADC is committed to facilitating all activities that provide opportunities for growth and expansion of our local economy, including encouraging and supporting businesses that are already established in our Ashland County communities.

 Partnering with others, we promote responsible and equitable economic development.
-The potential for progress in a community requires private-public partnerships which set the course for encouraging and assisting all manner of businesses, including start-up, retention and expansion.
+The potential for progress in a community requires private-public partnerships that set the course for promoting and assisting all manner of businesses, including start-up, retention and expansion.

 Often people think economic development is defined by the work of attracting new companies to the area, but it's more often about business retention and expansion of jobs.
-Studies show that the most effective economic development dollars are those spent working with existing businesses, since most of the economic growth in a community is a result of established enterprises.
+Since most of the economic growth in a community is a result of established enterprises, studies show that often the most effective economic development dollars are those spent working with existing businesses.
 Supporting and growing local businesses who are already here is crucial to achieving long-term growth and expansion of our local economy.

 In our efforts to spur generation and retention of jobs, AADC supports economic development and new business start-ups, relocation, or expansions in multiple ways, including but not limited to:

-- Assisting business with financing needs which may include utilizing revolving loan funds, lending agencies, and local lenders.
+Assisting businesses with financing needs which may include utilizing revolving loan funds, lending agencies, and local lenders

-- Site location assistance and help with City/County Planning and Zoning Department issues.
+Site location assistance and help with City and County Planning and Zoning Department issues

-- Hosting city or area tours for business prospects/owners, local, state, and national officials
+Hosting city or area tours for business prospects and owners, as well as local, state, and national officials